East Blean Wood NNR

 Listen to the rolling waves on the sand and shingle, breathe in the saline scents of the saltmarsh, and watch the wonderful wildlife this very important and sensitive National Nature Reserve has to offer.

-The Visitor Centre is temporarily closed for refurbishment and opening in autumn 2025.
+The Visitor Centre is temporarily closed for refurbishment and opening in mid-January 2026.
 This 73 hectare site was the first example of a gravel pit site being developed for the purpose of nature conservation.
 It is home to a diverse range of plants, fungi, birds and dragonflies & damselflies.